WordPress/gutenberg/packages/block-editor/src/components/inner-blocks/README.md

 	return (
 		<InnerBlocks
 			template={ template }
-		    __experimentalTemplateOptions={ TEMPLATE_OPTIONS }
+		    __experimentalPatterns={ PATTERNS }
-		    __experimentalOnSelectTemplateOption={ setTemplate }
+		    __experimentalOnSelectPattern={ setTemplate }
 		/>
 	);
 }
 ```

-### `__experimentalOnSelectTemplateOption`
+### `__experimentalOnSelectPattern`

 * **Type:** `Function`

-Callback function invoked when the user makes a template selection, used in combination with the `__experimentalTemplateOptions` props.
-The selected template is passed as the first and only argument.
-The value of the template may be `undefined` if the `__experimentalAllowTemplateOptionSkip` prop is passed to `InnerBlocks` and the user opts to skip template selection.
+Callback function invoked when the user makes a pattern selection, used in combination with the `__experimentalPatterns` props.
+The selected pattern is passed as the first and only argument.
+The value of the pattern may be `undefined` if the `__experimentalAllowPatternSkip` prop is passed to `InnerBlocks` and the user opts to skip pattern selection.

-### `__experimentalAllowTemplateOptionSkip`
+### `__experimentalAllowPatternSkip`

 * **Type:** `Boolean`
 * **Default:** `false`

-Whether to include a button in the template selection placeholder to allow the user to skip selection, used in combination with the `__experimentalTemplateOptions` prop.
-When clicked, the `__experimentalOnSelectTemplateOption` callback will be passed an `undefined` value as the template.
+Whether to include a button in the pattern selection placeholder to allow the user to skip selection, used in combination with the `__experimentalPatterns` prop.
+When clicked, the `__experimentalOnSelectPattern` callback will be passed an `undefined` value as the pattern.

 ### `templateInsertUpdatesSelection`
 * **Type:** `Boolean`